 ACT is administered on specific test dates.
-Dates for ACT.
+Click here for dates for the ACT.
 There are 4 sections - English, Math, Reading and Science plus an Optional Essay.
 A calculator can be used for the entire Math section.

-Get more information about SAT and Register for the SAT here Get more information about the ACT and Register for the ACT here
+Get more information about the ACT and register for the ACT \underline{here}